cannatag/ldap3/docs/manual/source/tutorial_searches.rst

     , DN: uid=helpdesk,cn=users,cn=accounts,dc=demo1,dc=freeipa,dc=org
     ]

-Here you request all the entries of class *person*, starting from the *dc=demo1, dc=freeipa, dc=org* context with the default subtree scope.
+Here you request all the entries of class *person*, starting from the *dc=demo1,dc=freeipa,dc=org* context with the default subtree scope.
 You have not requested any attribute, so in the response we get only the Distinguished Name of the found entries.

 .. note:: response vs result: in ldap3 every operation has a *result* that is stored in the ``result`` attribute of the Connection in sync strategies.